 I meant well with those words.
 I thought it was good advice.
 Figuratively building a bridge to get from one place to another, and a way over difficult terrain.
 I haven’t thought about or used that phrase in a long time.
 I was reminded of it today when I was in my driveway because I could hear the noise from the machines that are pounding the steel supports into the ground for the new bridge that is being built to replace the causeway between Moncton and Riverview.
 Continue reading “Building Bridges”

 My family moved to Moncton in the summer of 1981.
-I started school at Moncton High in grade 12, final year of high school not knowing a soul.
+I started school at Moncton High in grade 12, the final year of high school not knowing a soul.
 It was a challenge for me to make friends as the social groups were pretty well formed by that point.
-I went to my classes, ate my lunch alone in the cafeteria, and then went to the library to fill in the rest of the time.
-I tried out for the school musical, “Anne of Green Gables”, one of my all time favorite stories.
+So I tried out for the school musical, “Anne of Green Gables”, one of my all-time favourite stories.